 - Cartilage sculpting – Many cartilage cutting or reshaping techniques are used for specific indications

-Dr. Linkov finds that a common combination of techniques for otoplasty in his practice is a conchal setback and mustarde sutures.
+Dr. Linkov finds that a common combination of techniques for otoplasty in his practice at City Facial Plastics in New York is a conchal setback and mustarde sutures.
 The reason for this is that most patients have both an underdeveloped antihelix and an oversized conchal bowl.
 This combination addresses the vast majority of prominent ears in an elegant and long-lasting way.

-Once you have decided to undergo otoplasty, Dr. Linkov will discuss in detail how to prepare for your procedure.
+Once you have decided to undergo otoplasty in NYC, Dr. Linkov will discuss in detail how to prepare for your procedure.
 There are a few steps you should take before your ear pinning procedure to get the best results.
-These steps include:

 - Avoiding certain medications and supplements that may thin the blood, such as: